arcus/education_modules/bash_scripting_101/bash_scripting_101.md

 - When you mount something you are placing access to a file directory system within your root file system structure, giving yourself a fixed location by which to access files.
 This is not unlike the C: or D: drives visible in Windows or the Mac HD icon on a Mac.
 - `cd/mnt/file_path` opens up access to this external directory within the shell scripting window.
 As long as permissions have been appropriately granted, you can now collaborate with colleagues in the mounted file directory.

+## Glossary

+- Binary or Executable File: A file that causes a computer to follow a series of tasks represented in encoded instructions.
+It should be noted that .bin is the preferred Mac extension and .exe is the preferred Windows extension.
+- Unix: Widely used class of computer operating systems which support multitasking and multiusers.
+- Linux: Open source operating system modeled on Unix.
+Bash is one type of Linux.

 ## Additional Resources